 Belmond Mount Nelson Hotel | 76 Orange Street | Gardens | Cape Town | +27(0)21 483 1000

 The Royal Tea is as elegant as its name suggests, the pastry chefs at this award-winning hotel are popular for their exquisite tea time treats.
 Allowing guests to devour them in peace, afternoon tea is served daily at 2:30pm to 4:30pm.
 Call ahead and make a reservation to avoid disappointment.

 Drinks: The tea chest includes a wide array of speciality loose teas and the coffee is roasted in Cape Town by Truth.

-Snacks: Indulge in a selection of petit gateaux and exquisite teatime treats, including a mouth watering selection of savoury delights to the Royal Tea experience.
+Snacks: Indulge in a selection of petit gateaux and exquisite teatime treats, including a mouthwatering selection of savoury delights to the Royal Tea experience.

 Silo Square | V&A Waterfront | Cape Town | +27(0)21 670 0500

-As you walk in, the hustle and bustle of the city slowly evaporates.
-You enter into the manor house and you are greeted with tranquillity.
+As you walk in, the hustle and bustle of the city slowly evaporate.
+You enter the manor house and you are greeted with tranquillity.
 The surrounding garden is lush with vegetation, making afternoon tea on the patio ideal.
 High Tea is served daily high tea is from 3pm – 5:30 pm